Limit Vision Loss

 They are also common, developing in most people over the age of 60.
 Don’t let the statistics scare you.
 Vision loss from cataracts is rarely permanent.
 If vision can’t be restored with corrective lenses, cataract surgery is a safe and effective treatment.

-So, What Is a cataract?
+So, What Is A Cataract?

 Your eye’s lenses are usually clear.
 When the lenses harden and become opaque, that is a cataract.
 In their early stages, cataracts may not disturb your eyesight at all.